American eel: Feeding

-Leptocephalus

-Little is known about the food habits of leptocephali.
-Recent studies on other eel species (Otake et al. 1993; Mochioka and Iwamizu 1996) suggest that leptocephali do not feed on zooplankton but rather consume detrital particles such as marine snow and fecal pellets or particles such as discarded houses of larvacean tunicates.

-Glass eel and elver

-Based on laboratory experiments on European glass eels, Lecomte-Finiger (1983) reported that they were morphologically and physiologically unable to feed.
-However, Tesch (1977) found that elvers at a later stage of pigmentation, stage VIA4, were feeding.
-Stomach examination of elvers caught during their upstream migration in the Petite Trinité River on the north shore of the Gulf of St. Lawrence revealed that elvers fed primarily on insect larvae.

-Yellow eel

 The yellow eel is essentially a nocturnal benthic omnivore.
 Prey includes fishes, molluscs, bivalves, crustaceans, insect larvae, surface-dwelling insects, worms, frogs and plants.
 The eel prefers small prey animals which can easily be attacked.
 Food type varies with body size.
 Stomachs of eels less than 40 cm and captured in streams contained mainly aquatic insect larvae, whereas larger eels fed predominantly on fishes and crayfishes.
 Insect abundance decreased in larger eels.
 The eel diet adapts to seasonal changes and the immediate environment.
 Feeding activity decreases or stops during the winter, and food intake ceases as eels physiologically prepare for the spawning migration.

 Predation

 Little information about predation on eels has been published.
 It was reported that elvers and small yellow eels are prey of largemouth bass and striped bass, although they were not a major parts of these predators' diet.
 Leptocephali, glass eels, elvers, and small yellow eels are likely to be eaten by various predatory fishes.
 Older eels are also known to eat incoming glass eels.
 They also fall prey to other species of eels, bald eagles, gulls, as well as other fish-eating birds.
-American eels also make up the entirety of the diet of adult rainbow snakes, lending the species one of their common names; eel moccasin.
+American eels also make up the entirety of the diet of adult rainbow snakes, lending the species one of their common names: eel moccasin.